Who is Alex

-Why is it called "Broke is a Choice"?
+Why the fuck would you call it "Broke is a choice!?"

 My money story

-In 2001 I enlisted in the Army and saw a bit of the world, jumped out of some airplanes, went to war twice, and it helped me grow up a little bit.
+In 2001 I enlisted in the Army and saw a bit of the world, jumped out of some airplanes, and to the war...twice.
+The ordeal helped me grow up a little bit.
 Then I learned how to build houses with my uncle, I spent some time in car sales, went to college for finance, and then I spent nearly a decade as a drunk and a drug addict – which were not my proudest years.

 In my early 30’s I began a journey towards freedom.
 Freedom from jobs I hate, tyrannical bosses, projects I don’t care about, and just the dull complacency of working for the weekend.